OPENDAP/hyrax-docker/README.md

 to `/usr/share/hyrax` in the Hyrax or BES container (`--volume <your path>:/usr/share/hyrax`).

 ```
-docker run --hostname hyrax --port 8080:8080 --volume <your path>:/usr/share/hyrax --name=hyrax_container hyrax_image
+docker run --hostname hyrax --port 8080:8080 --volume /home/mydata:/usr/share/hyrax --name=hyrax_container hyrax_image
 ```

 ## Images

 ### hyrax

 This image contains a complete Hyrax server.
-Currently based on **CentOS-7** and _yum_ installed **Tomcat-7**.
+Currently based on **CentOS-7** and **Tomcat-7** installed using _yum_.

 #### build arguments

 * **USE_NCMWS** - Setting the value of the argument to "true" (`--build-arg USE_NCWMS=true`) will cause the ncWMS application to be included in the container.

 * **DEVELOPER_MODE** - Setting the value of the argument to "true" (`--build-arg DEVELOPER_MODE=true`) instructs the build to insert default authentication credentials into the ncWMS admin interface so that it maybe be accessed in the running container.
 Otherwise the ncWMS admin page is unreachable and not required as its configuration is copied into the image during the build.

 #### Environment Variables and Command Line Arguments

 * **SERVER_HELP_EMAIL (`-e`)** - The email address of the support person for the service.
 This will be returned in error and help pages.

 * **FOLLOW_SYMLINKS (`-s`)** - Instructs the server to follow symbolic links in the file system.

-* **NCWMS_BASE (`-n`)** - The system needs to know the public accessible service base for the ncWMS, this will be something like http://yourhost:8080 If all you want is to test it on your local system then the default value of http://localhost:8080 will suffice.
+* **NCWMS_BASE (`-n`)** - The system needs to know the publicly accessible service base for the ncWMS (something like http://yourhost:8080).
+If all you want is to test it on your local system then the default value of http://localhost:8080 will suffice.

 #### Command Line Examples: